cchloe2311/JenkinsSyncTestA/README.md

 # JenkinsSyncTestA
-for testing sync two repository using jenkins
+for testing sync two repository using jenkins - A